-Nuclear Notebook: How many nuclear bombs does Russia have?
+Nuclear Notebook: How many nuclear weapons does Russia have?

 To read this full article for free, visit our online archive here.

 To download a PDF of this article, click this link.

 To read an authoritative accounting of world nuclear arsenals, click here for all Nuclear Notebook columns.